jorins/jorin.se-jekyll/collection/_grimoire/capacitor.md

     link: 'https://rsdacademy.net/textbooks/dcelectronics/Part5/PageSetup.php?Page=43'
 ---

-A capacitor is an electronic component.
+A capacitor is a passive electronic component that can hold a charge.